-Pumpkin Pie Crumble Bars have all the warm, delicious flavors of pumpkin pie, in a fun to serve bar!
-Loaded with rolled oats, brown sugar, canned pumpkin and spices ... they are easy to make with just a few ingredients and less than 15 minutes of prep work.
-Your family will go crazy for them!
+Pumpkin Pie Crumble Bars have all the warm, delicious flavors of pumpkin pie, in a fun to serve bar.
+Loaded with rolled oats, brown sugar, canned pumpkin and spices!

-Your family will love having these bars to top off an amazing Thanksgiving dinner ... and you'll love how easy they are to make!
+Your family will love eating these bars to top off an amazing Thanksgiving dinner, and you'll love how easy they are to make!

 Step 2: Make the Pumpkin Pie Filling - Using an electric mixer or a spatula, beat the pumpkin puree, sweetened condensed milk, egg and pumpkin pie spice together until smooth.
 Pour the filling over the "half"-baked crust and smooth evenly with a spatula.